ash-norsidi/ash-norsidi/README.md

 - 👋 Hi, I’m [@ash-norsidi](https://ash-n-cv.lovable.app/)
-- 👀 I’m interested in making computers do the work for me
+- 👀 I’m interested in making computers do the work for me and I have a creative side that emerges from time to time.
 - 🌱 I’m currently just ~~messing around with~~ exploring AI tools to do all kinds of stuff for me (coding, writing, image and video generation, you name it) — including the ASCII art below 😼

 ---